GridProtectionAlliance/gsf/Source/Documentation/GrafanaFunctions.md

 ## StandardDeviation

 Returns a single value that represents the standard deviation of the values in the source series.
+First parameter, optional, is a boolean flag representing if the sample based calculation should be used - defaults to false, which means the population based calculation should be used.

-* Signature: `StandardDeviation(expression)`
+* Signature: `StandardDeviation([samplecalc], expression)`
 * Example: `StandardDeviation(FILTER ActiveMeasurements WHERE SignalType='VPHM')`
 * Variants: `StandardDeviation`, `StdDev`
-* Execution: Immediate in-memory array load

-## StandardDeviationSample

-Returns a single value that represents the standard deviation, using sample calculation, of the values in the source series.

-* Signature: `StandardDeviationSample(expression)`
-* Example: `StandardDeviationSample(FILTER ActiveMeasurements WHERE SignalType='VPHM')`
-* Variants: `StandardDeviationSample`, `StdDevSamp`
 * Execution: Immediate in-memory array load

 ## Median